afni/afni_doc/tutorials/apqc_html/apqc_ex1.rst

 the stimulus convolved with a specific response/HRF.

-This might be useful to check against having oddly overlapping stimuli, duplicated stimulus files, incorrect units, etc.
+This might be useful to check against having oddly overlapping stimuli, duplicated stimulus files, incorrect units, etc.  Also, if the median value changes a lot between the BC and AC boxplots, that would be one sign of having a particular stimulus greatly affected by the censoring (which might be problematic for the quality of that subject's data set).

 These images are only created for task data sets, i.e., where GLTs or stimuli are specified (so *not* for resting state data).